How to update your driver’s license when you move to a new state

 Frequently asked questions

-As long as you are not a permanent resident of your college state, then you should be fine keeping your out-of-state license.
-College students often return to their home states in-between semesters and during holiday breaks.
-However, suppose you are fully moved into your college state and become a permanent resident.
-In that case, you will need to update your license.
+It depends.
+If you’re not a permanent resident of the state you’re attending college in, you should be fine with your out-of-state driver’s license.
+College students are typically considered residents of the state that they graduated from, and often return to their homes after semesters are over and during holiday breaks.
+However, if you fully move to your college state and become a permanent resident, you will likely need to update your license.

 It’s recommended to update your auto insurance before your license, as you may need to show proof of insurance when updating your license.
 In that case, your insurance will need to reflect the new address that you are updating on your license.